 As noted previously, there had been a hidden blackboard at the HOME of Alexander which was revealed when Alex tore down the bookcase behind his desk:

 The HOME blackboard was at the foot of the wall, by the floor, a white expanse above it, and above this a window area which opens onto the kitchen.
 One could make the case this is an inversion of the prison blackboard and altar arrangement, where the white expanse of the altar is below the blackboard, especially when one considers the kitchen as a place of food prep and that the altar is the place where the communion (bread and wine, body and blood) is prepared in a sanctifying manner.
 At least, that is something that comes to my mind but I'm not all that sold on it.
 One could find in the X on the blackboard the cross on the prison's altar, and in the overturned bars of the bookcases the bars of the prison.
-Again, I'm not certain of such direct linkages, this is as that.
+Again, I'm not certain of such direct linkages.
 But there is linkage between the HOME of Alexander and Alex's prison environment.

 This hymn 258 is not specified in the book, instead it is hymn 435: